Wuodan/watchpuppy/README.md

 1. **Alpine-Based Watchpuppy Service** (`watchpuppy-alpine`)
    - Monitors a host-mounted folder (`./input/`) mapped to `/data/input` as **read-only**.
    - Watchpuppy automatically selects the best monitoring method based on the mounted file system’s capabilities.
-   - Log level: `DEBUG` for detailed output.
+   - Log level: `WARN` for concise output by environment variable `WATCHPUPPY_LOG_LEVEL`.

 2. **Debian-Based Watchpuppy Service** (`watchpuppy-debian`)
    - Monitors the `./input/` folder (mapped to `/data/input` as **read-only**) for file insert events.
-   - Log level: `INFO` for general output.
+   - Log level: Not set, uses default `INFO` for general output.

 3. **Demo Service** (`watchpuppy-demo`)
    - Has the `./input/` folder mounted as **writable** at `/data/input`, allowing it to insert files and demonstrate insert-event detection.
    - Also monitors an internal folder, `/home/appuser/demo-dir`, to showcase inotify-based monitoring on a standard Linux file system.
+   - Log level: `DEBUG` for detailed output.
    - Inserts files into both `/data/input` and `/home/appuser/demo-dir`:
       - Insertions into `/data/input` demonstrate monitoring on a shared, host-mounted directory.
       - Insertions into `/home/appuser/demo-dir` demonstrate inotify-based monitoring on an internal directory.
-   - Log level: `WARN` for concise output.

 ### Summary